zecure/shadowd.zecure.org/content/overview/shadowdctl.md

     sudo ./shadowdctl exec web ./app/console swd:register --admin --name=admin

+By default, all services are bound to localhost only.
+This behavior can be changed in `docker-compose.yml` but it is recommended to make the services not publicly available.
 For more information about commands and configuration options check out the [Docker Compose manual](https://docs.docker.com/compose/).

 ## What's next?